kolkhis/tech-notes/linux/i3wm/i3status.md

       separator_block_width = 25
   }
   ```
-  This tells `i3status` to display the status of the first wireless network interface
-  that is currently inactive.
+  This displays the status of the first wireless network interface that is currently inactive.